-The Concern Debates Team
+Creating your Debates Team

-We recommend that each team has a panel of six students just in case of illness etc. At a formal debate there are three speakers per school.
+We recommend that each team has a panel of six students just in case of illness etc. During a debate only 3 speakers are allowed per school per debate.
 You can use your other members for timekeeping, research assistants, subs etc. Please note that research assistants are not permitted to assist the speakers on the team during the debate.